 You can have up to 100 users with unlimited authentication in FREE which is more than enough for WordPress admin login.

 Teddy ID is little different.
-You should enter your credential once and it store and encrypt the password for you in the browser.
+You should enter your credential once, and it stores and encrypt the password for you in the browser.

 In next login attempt, instead of entering the credential you must match the photo being displayed on your phone and if that match then your login is successful.